Skip links

 Search engines are the gateway to finding information on the Internet.

-In fact, a study by comScore in March 2011 found that for every two clicks generated through 's AdWords program, one of those clicks is from a direct referral (i.e., clicking directly on an organic listing).
+In fact, a study by comScore in March 2011 found that for every two clicks generated through Google's AdWords program, one of those clicks is from a direct referral (i.e., clicking directly on an organic listing).
 This statistic has remained fairly constant over time.

 The same can be said about other major players such as Yahoo!
 Search Marketing or Microsoft Bing Webmaster Tools.